inkVerb/VIP/501/Lesson-01.md

 #### Basic PHP Escaping

-We looked at "escaping" certain characters in [Shell 101 Lesson 1](https://github.com/inkVerb/vip/blob/master/101/Lesson-11.md)
+We looked at "escaping" certain characters in [Linux 101 Lesson 1](https://github.com/inkVerb/vip/blob/master/101/Lesson-11.md)

 In any code language, certain characters "mean something", they must be "escaped" (AKA 'quoted' or 'cancelled') so the characters mean only themselves and are not "working" in the code